Ahmed-khoj/Electronic-medical-records/README.md

 The smart contract should give patients the ability to add records, give permissions, and revoke permissions.
+It suppose to reward patients for adding medical records to the system.